getporter/porter/docs/content/install.md

 * [Older Version](#older-version)

-You can also install and manage [mixins](#mixins) and [plugins](#plugins) using porter, and use the [Porter VS Code Extension][vscode-ext] for help authoring bundles.
+You can also install and manage [mixins](#mixins) and [plugins](#plugins) using porter, and use the [Porter VS Code Extension][vscode-ext] for help author bundles.

+All the scripts for Porter v0.37.3+ support [customizing the installation through parameters](#install-script-parameters).

 [vscode-ext]: https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.porter-vscode
 [ps-link]: https://www.howtogeek.com/126469/how-to-create-a-powershell-profile/